Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/intro/index3.md

 	print(test * 3) # cool!cool!cool!
 	print(len(test)) # 5

+There are also multiline strings.
+If you notice, if you try to press enter in the middle of a string to add a new line, Python will crash.
+There are ways to get around this, but for now, you can use multiline strings, which allow for tabs and newlines (the enter).
+To make a multiline string, which to be clear, are just strings, you use three double quotes or single quotes instead of just one:

+	:::python
+	test = """
+	That
+	Is
+	Cool
+	"""
+	test2 = '''
+	wow
+	'''
+	print(test)
+	print(test2)

 ## Booleans
 Booleans can either be `True` or `False`.
 Operators which return booleans are all the comparison operators, such as `==`, `<=`, `>`, `>=`, `!=`, etc..